HxxWorkAccount/markdown-note-supports/README.md

 ### Todo
 - [x] Warn about invalid relative links in .md
 - [x] Warn about invalid labels in .md
+- [ ] Cache file titles for title validation
+- [ ] Add `<details>` tag folding detection with toggle fold commands (for better preview alignment)
+- [ ] Parser upgrade: ignore link in code or codeblock
+- [ ] Formatter (likely requires a new parser.
+Parser logic should be abstracted for reuse, e.g., skipping codeblocks)
+- [ ] Improve label selection UI
+- [ ] Publish to VSCode Extension Marketplace

 ## Release Notes

+### v0.0.4
+- Wrap equation mark for selected text

 ### v0.0.3
 - Select by labels: provide union mode and intersection mode